unahouExosite/docs/exositeready/gwe/custom_gateway_applications.md

 ## Build the Application

-With an application to build and a buildfile, Gateway Engine can build an OTAU application with the following command:
+With an application to build and a buildfile, GWE can build an OTAU application with the following command:

 ```
 gwe --build-app gwe-buildfile.json